 Scott Coker Takes Over At StrikeForce

 With Scott Coker in charge of Strikeforce, they smashed him over in every single piece of promotional airtime they had.
-Think ‘Ronda Rousey UFC 207′ but worse.
+Think ‘Ronda Rousey UFC 207’ but worse.
 As far as Strikeforce and CBS advertising were concerned, Hendo just had to turn up to be crowned Champion.
-Anyway, Jake Shields didn’t give a fuck about that and won a clear unanimous decision, thus destroying Coker’s cash cow.
+Anyway, Jake Shields didn’t give a f$%& about that and won a clear unanimous decision, thus destroying Coker’s cash cow.

 Bellator have managed to poach prime UFC superstars such as Benson Henderson, Rory MacDonald, Phil Davis, Ryan Bader and Lorenz Larkin.
 As well as signing up the likes of Francis Carmont, Josh Thomson and Matt Mitrione.
-Throw in some of their premier home-grown talent like Welterweight champ Douglas Lima, Lightweight belt holder Michael Chandler.
+Throw in some of their premier home-grown talents like Welterweight champ Douglas Lima, Lightweight belt holder Michael Chandler.

 And Britain’s own Michael ‘Venom’ Page; and all of a sudden Bellator have a roster to appeal to the casual fan and the hardcore, and that’s how you make money in the fight game.

 Lorenz Larkin is debuting against Douglas Lima for the strap at 170 and Mike Chandler defends his belt against the undefeated Brent Primus, a BJJ black belt under Wellington Dias.
-20 year old freestyle wrestling prospect Aaron Pico makes his MMA debut, and Irish prodigy James Gallagher competes against Lyoto Machida’s brother Chinzo.
+20-year-old freestyle wrestling prospect Aaron Pico makes his MMA debut, and Irish prodigy James Gallagher competes against Lyoto Machida’s brother Chinzo.

 Fedor Emelianenko On Bellator NYC Main Card